ellysh/bash-programming-from-scratch/manuscript/BashShell/README.md

 # Bash Shell

 Programming is an applied skill.
-To learn it, let's choose a programming language and start solving tasks with it.
-This way, you will get some skills and learn basic programming principles.
+If you want to learn it, you should choose a programming language and solve tasks.
+This is the only way to get practical skills.

-In this book, we will use Bash.
-It is convenient for automating computer administration tasks.
-For example, you can do the following with Bash:
+We use the Bash language in this book.
+This language is convenient for automating computer administration tasks.
+Here are few examples of what you can do with Bash:

 * Create data backups.

 * Manipulate [directories](https://en.wikipedia.org/wiki/Directory_(computing)) and files.

 * Run programs and transfer data between them.

 Bash was developed in the Unix environment.
-It bears the imprint of the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
-Bash is also available on Windows and macOS.
+Therefore, it bears the imprint of the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+Despite its roots, you can also use Bash on Windows and macOS.